 The #1 thing that has made a massive difference in the visibility of my books isn’t social media, it’s email marketing.
 After the release of The Five Warriors, I paid a book promotion site to feature my free ebook which resulted in over 1500 downloads in one day.
 After that, when the ebook wasn’t free anymore, the sales continued.
 Why?
 Well, that’s simply the power of email.

 Recently I read Guerilla Publishing by Derek Murphy who is a YA fantasy author.
 He has some unusual perspectives when it comes to book marketing which I can appreciate.
 Since I don’t have time to do “all the things” I just need to focus on what works.
 His approach is exactly what I need.
-He recommended using Instafreebie to build your email list.
-I tried it out and started seeing results immediately without doing any promotion.
+He recommended using Bookfunnel to build your email list.
+I tried it out and started seeing results immediately.

 Writing and Book Marketing Challenges